abrarwritescode/GrocerEase/README.md

 11. Vouchers and Discounts:
 Sellers can offer vouchers for a certain period of time, and discounts to attract and retain customers.
 12. Recommended Grocery List:
-Customers will get an automated grocery list with recommendations based on frequently bought items, favourite items, items similar to what they boughts and top rated items.
+Customers will get an automated grocery list with recommendations based on frequently bought items, favourite items, items similar to what they bought previously and top rated items.

+ ## Industry Practices Followed:
+1. Role-based user authentication

+2. Soft delete

+3. Cache control

 ## Platforms & Technologies: